leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/navigation.rst

    Scale
       *Scale* zooming depends on where you first click in the view.
       To zoom out, move the cursor to the area center.
-      To zoom in, move the cursor away from the areas center.
+      To zoom in, move the cursor away from the area center.
    Continue
       The *Continue* zooming option allows you to control the speed (and not the value) of zooming by moving away from the initial cursor position.